login

 Call it "meta" when the whole imitates its parts, and call it "doubly-meta" when the whole imitates its parts with respect to the way it imitates its parts.
 Left are doubly-meta, while right are just meta.

-Call something like "star-shaped" a "pattern".
-An object can match a pattern.
+Call something like "is star-shaped" a "rule".
+An object can satisfy a rule.

-Call something like "all but one are ___" a "pattern-parametrized pattern".
-A collection of objects, with respect to a particular pattern, can match a pattern-parametrized pattern.
+Call something like "all but one are ___" a "rule-parametrized rule".
+A collection of objects can satisfy a rule-parametrized rule with respect to a particular rule.

-A drawing on the right shows many collections.
-Every collection matches the same pattern-parametrized pattern (with respect to various patterns); furthermore the collection of collections matches that same pattern-parametrized pattern (with respect to some pattern that collections can match).
+On the right: every collection fits the same rule-parametrized rule (with respect to various rules); furthermore the collection of collections fits that same rule-parametrized rule (with respect to some unrelated rule that collections can satisfy).

-An unintended solution to this BP is "not all groups share some noticeable property vs. all do."
-It is hard to come up with examples foiling this alternative solution because (what was above called) the pattern-parametrized pattern usually has to do with not all objects in the collection fitting the pattern.
+Previously, an unintended solution to this BP was "not all groups share some noticeable property vs. all do."
+It is hard to come up with examples foiling this alternative solution because the rule-parametrized rule (see explanation above) usually has to do with not all objects in the collection fitting the rule.
 (See BP568, which is about BP ideas that are always overridden by a simpler solution.)
+The example EX9979 "five are 'five are ___' " with five collections was added, foiling the alternative solution.

 COMMENTS